-The Project
+Project summary

-The challenge was to demonstrate that the gas in the wells did not represent a risk to the proposed buildings and that it was being generated at a very low rate by widely occurring natural processes and thus could not cause large surface emissions.
+The challenge was to demonstrate that the gas in the wells did not present a risk to the proposed buildings and that it was being generated at a very low rate by widely occurring natural processes and thus could not cause large surface emissions.

 A multiple lines of evidence approach was used to investigate the ground gas risk on the site, including earthworks compliance data (TOC testing).
 Continuous monitoring in monitoring wells at different depths was completed.
 A key element of the data obtained is that each reading is linked to weather data from a local station.
 This allows exploration by the consultant of the relationships between rainfall, atmospheric pressure, wind speed, etc and the gas parameters.